-Collar and Leash: We suggest using a retractable leash or a Leashboss leash(can be found on leashboss.com).
+Collar and Leash: We suggest using a retractable leash or a Leashboss leash(can be found on leashboss.com) for dogs learning how to walk on a leash.
 This way you can give your dog as much or as little leash as needed for the situation.
-These are our favorite two leashes.
 As far as a collar goes pick which ever style fits you.
-You will get a collar with your puppy.
+We love Blueberry brand collars they come in so many fun colors and patterns.
+You will get a collar with your puppy custom made for us.

 Harness: We use harnesses for several of our adult dogs and older puppies.
-We prefer the padded ones but the others are good as well.
+We prefer the padded ones if you are using it on a younger dog.

 Food and Water bowls: We recommend ones that sit on the ground and then placing them on a mat.
 We use stainless steel ones because they can’t absorb germs.
 Also ones that have non skid on the bottom are better.
 A mat will catch any fallen food or water and save you a huge mess on the floor.

 Crate: We suggest you go ahead and get a XL crate that comes with a moveable divider so the puppy can grow with it instead of you having to buy several crates as he/she grows.
 Also one with actual latches instead of a pickup door is better.
-It took our poodle all of 2 days to figure out how to let himself and our yorkie who was in a crate made the same way out.
+It took our poodle all of 2 days to figure out how to let himself and our yorkie who was in a crate with a pick up door out.

 Puppy Food: We feed Life’s Abundance All Life Stages.
-We highly recommend you keeping your puppy on this food for at least the first month but we will extend the health guarantee an additional year if you keep them on Life’s Abundance.
+We highly recommend you keeping your puppy on this food for at least the first month but we will extend the health guarantee to 3 years if you feed them the entire 3 years and extend it 10 years if you feed the Life’s Abundance system the entire 10 years.
 They are experiencing so many life changes when they go to their new homes we believe changing their food right off shouldn’t be one of them.
 You can click here lifesabundance.com/cnrfarms to purchase it.

 Shampoo: Make sure you read the back some shampoos are not made for dogs under a certain age.
-Our favorite shampoo is Life’s Abundance revitalizing shampoo.
+Our favorite shampoo is Life’s Abundance revitalizing shampoo not only does it wash good but the smell is amazing!
 For parti puppies we recommend using a natural whitening shampoo every other wash but make sure it is natural and doesn’t contain any bleach as this will bleach out the color.